Constraints

 ConstraintName()

-A constraint attribute for a string identifying the constraint.
+An AbstractConstraintAttribute for a String identifying the constraint.

-It is valid for constraints variables to have the same name; however, constraints with duplicate names cannot be looked up using get, regardless of whether they have the same F-in-S type.
+Two constraints may have the same name; however, constraints with duplicate names cannot be looked up using get, regardless of whether they have the same F-in-S type.

 You should not implement ConstraintName for VariableIndex constraints.